Mild Traumatic Brain Injury – MTBI Attorneys

 - Focal neurological deficits.

-Nothing proves “mild” about any type of “traumatic” brain damage.
+Nothing proves “mild” about any “traumatic” brain damage.
 But, this remains a medical term and should be used in this context.
 “Mild” can still mean the victim is a vegetable for life.

 Most traumatic brain injuries cause widespread damage to the brain.
 Contrast this with mild brain injury.
-In the later case, the injury stays in a localized area.
-Because the brain ricochets inside the human skull it gets bruised.
+In the latter case, the injury stays in a localized area.
+Because the brain ricochets inside the human skull, it gets bruised.

-This ranks common during a jarring and jolting auto collision.
-A diffuse axonal injuryy occurs when the nerve cells are torn apart.
-Localized damage may occur from the brain bouncing into the inner the skull.
+This factor remains common during a jarring and jolting auto collision.
+A diffuse axonal injury occurs when the nerve cells are torn apart.
+Localized damage may arise from the brain bouncing into the inner the skull.

 The brain stem, frontal lobe, and temporal lobes are vulnerable.
 They are located near bony protrusions inside the skull.
-So they become bruised easiest.
+So they become bruised most natural.
 Also, their location near the front of the cranium means a higher chance of forward or backward motion impacts.

-Damage to the temporal lobes, or seizures cause many behavioral disorders.
+Damage to the temporal lobe or seizures causes many behavioral disorders.
 But the frontal lobe gets injured the most.
 Doctors consider all of this our emotional and personality control center.
 Damage to these parts causes poor judgment and increased impulsivity.